 University Lecturer

-Alex Thom is a University Associate Professor in Theoretical Chemistry in the University of Cambridge.
+Alex Thom is a University Professor in Theoretical Chemistry in the University of Cambridge.
 His research interests are in Theoretical and Computational Chemistry, specializing in method and software development.

 Current projects involve the calculation of accurate electronic energies using Monte Carlo techniques, the description of excited states of medium-large molecules (from chromophores to single-molecule magnets) using new methodologies, and the application of Quantum Chemical Algorithms on Quantum Computers.